Accessibility, planar graphs, and quasi-isometries: Coboundary diameters

 We say that $\Lambda$ has \textit{uniform coboundary} if both the inner and outer coboundary diameters of $\Lambda$ are finite.
 If $\Lambda = \Gamma$, we adopt the convention that $\incut{\Lambda} = \outcut{\Lambda} = 0$.

 We may write $\incut{\Lambda}^\Gamma$ or $\outcut{\Lambda}^\Gamma$ if the intended super-graph $\Gamma$ is ever unclear. \end{definition}

 Intuitively, we imagine the coboundary of $\Lambda$ as a selection of tight cuts, separating $\Lambda$ from the components of its complement.
 The inner diameter measures the size of these cuts from `inside' $\Lambda$, whereas the outer diameter measures this diameter from the other side of this cut.
 Without placing further restrictions on $\Lambda$, there is no reason these values need to correlate.
-However, we can say something in the presence of an appropriate group action.
+However, we can say something in the presence of an appropriate group action, namely when $\Lambda$ is \emph{quasi-transitively stabilised}, in the sense of Definition~\ref{def:cocompact}.

-\begin{definition}[Quasi-transitively stabilised subgraph] Let $\Gamma$ be a connected graph and $G$ a group acting on $\Gamma$ by isometries.
-We say that a connected subgraph $\Lambda \subset \Gamma$ is \textit{quasi-transitively stabilised} if the set-wise stabiliser $\Stab(\Lambda) \leq G$ acts quasi-transitively on $\Lambda$. \end{definition}

-\begin{lemma} Let $G$ be a group acting on a connected, bounded valence graph $\Gamma$.
+\begin{lemma} Let $G$ be a group acting on a connected, bounded-degree graph $\Gamma$.
 Let $\Lambda \subset \Gamma$ be a connected, quasi-transitively stabilised subgraph.
 If $\incut{\Lambda}$ is finite, then $\Lambda$ has uniform coboundary. \end{lemma}